Mark-Jovero/GroupAlpha/README.md

   - *Add product page for each product* (and remove some (or all) of the boxes)
   - Work on logo
   - Create social media accounts?

+ ## CONCEPTS/IDEAS
+  - Your (Jessica) idea about a video as a background (?) for the home page.
+Looks like it matches well with our theme.
+  - Colorize our overall theme.
+Gray seems too bland.